Chapter 23:

 “Don’t worry, they learned to channel the pain away, so the process was painless.
 It was supposed to be easy to perform on oneself, and hard on others.”

 “Pain,” Mores said.
-As he said the word, his fine red line of snake-like light appeared, playing over his fingers.
-It was a pain release spell that he had been trained to use as a weapon in a fight.
+As he said the word, his fine red snake-like light appeared, playing over his fingers.
+It was a pain-manipulating spell he had been trained to use as a weapon in a fight.

-In Kawamura’s books, Shiori had read about miraculous healing that had come from that red light.
-It seemed that every good thing in this world had been hopelessly corrupted.
+In Kawamura’s books, Shiori had read about miraculous healing from that red light.
+It seemed every good thing in this world had been hopelessly corrupted.
 She felt like the whole world rested on her shoulders.

 “Get to healing,” she said.
 “I’ve got some reading to do.”